Five wise smartphone choices for less than $200

 There should really be a category of smartphone called “wisephone;” the kind of phone you get when you like all the cool new features, but you have better things to do with your money than spend $800 or more on a phone.
 Like when you buy a car, you can keep a great deal of money in your pocket by choosing one from a previous model year or from a brand that doesn’t carry a huge price premium.
 In the mobile world, it’s especially true when you choose to go no contract.
 Then, you’re free to find the best deal on the phone with features you want, and you don’t have to buy it directly from your carrier.

 Take a good look at these five smartphones for under $200.
 They are not cheap smartphones, they’re inexpensive.
 It’s an important distinction.
-These phones will work on either the Ting CDMA or GSM network and so could also be used with Sprint’s (CDMA) or T-Mobile’s (GSM) networks.
+These phones will work on one of Ting’s three nationwide LTE networks.

 1. Samsung Galaxy S4 | $188